sangjinlee808/sangjinlee808.github.io/essays/interest-in-software-engineering.md

 As I got into upper ICS class and ended up in software engineering, I felt nervous since I'm going to learn new things that I haven't experienced yet.
 But I was also exicited as well.
-At first I wasn't as interested in software engineering since I only joined because it was a requirement but then I came across a TV show on Netflix called["Person of Interest"] (https://www.imdb.com/title/tt1839578/).
+At first I wasn't as interested in software engineering since I only joined because it was a requirement but then I came across a TV show on Netflix called ["Person of Interest"](https://www.imdb.com/title/tt1839578/).
 I was intrigued that the person created a system where it would spy on everyone collecting information to prevent terrorism and he was a software developer.